nopnop2002/esp-idf-espnow-gateway/Linux/README.md

    ESP_CCE2F9          Infra  1     54 Mbit/s  57      ???_  --
 ```

-2.Use the following command to find the device name and MAC address of your WiFi device.
+## Use the following command to find the device name and MAC address of your WiFi device.
 __wlx1cbfceaae44d__ is the device name.
 __1c:bf:ce:aa:e4:4d__ is the MAC address.
 ```